theturtle32/WebSocket-Node/README.md

 --------------

 This is a simple example client that will print out any utf-8 messages it receives on the console, and periodically sends a random number.

+*This code demonstrates a client in Node.js, not in the browser*

     #!/usr/bin/env node
     var WebSocketClient = require('websocket').client;